-The Roman writer Lucius Junius Moderatus Columella (+70) was in Gades (Cádiz) in today Spain probably born around the turn of the century.
-About the exact dates and also about his life but relatively little is known.
-He served as an officer of the Roman army in Syria.
-Columella is considered one of the most important Roman authors about the viniculture, He was a contemporary of the writers also writing about viticulture Pliny the Elder (23-79 AD), whether they knew each other and influenced each other, is not known.
-His most famous work " De re rustica "(Of the rural affairs) he wrote at an older age 60 to 65 AD and titled it just as the work of the Carthaginian Mago (around 500 BC), which he also cites extensively.
-He also quotes the one he admires Virgil (70-19 BC) with his work "Georgica".
+The Roman writer Lucius Junius Moderatus Columella (+70) was in Gades (Cádiz) in today Spain probably born around the turn of the age.
+However, relatively little is known about the exact dates and also about his life.
+He served as an officer in the Roman army in Syria.
+Columella is considered one of the most important Roman authors about the viniculture, He was a contemporary of the author who also wrote about viticulture Pliny the Elder (AD 23-79) whether they knew each other and influenced each other is not known.
+His most famous work " De re rustica “(From rural affairs) he wrote at an older age from AD 60 to 65 and titled it exactly like the work of the Carthaginians Mago (around 500 BC), which he also quotes extensively.
+He also quotes the one he revered Virgil (70-19 BC) with his work "Georgica".
 Columella's work is published until the 16th century.
-The author Petrus de Crescentiis (1230 / 1233-1320 / 1321) devoted himself to the same topic in the late Middle Ages and took the book structure of Columella as a model.
+The author Petrus de Crescentiis (1230 / 1233-1320 / 1321) devoted itself to the same topic in the late Middle Ages and took the book structure of Columella as a model.

-Ideal is a slave who is used to the hard agricultural work of a child.
-According to their skill, he distinguishes the slaves in ploughmen (aratores), winegrowers (vinitores) and domestic servants (medianisti).
-With the following remarks he criticizes the often practiced practice of the time aromatizing "We think the best wine is the one that can be aged without preservatives.
-It must not be mixed with anything that could mask its natural taste.
-Because the most excellent wine is the one that offers pleasure through its natural qualities. ” An older plant called“ De arboribus "(Over the trees), in which among other things the grapevine is described, unfortunately, only partially preserved.
-Parts of his works are also in the famous agricultural collection Geoponika from the 10th century included.
-See also below Ancient wines,
+Ideal is a slave who is used to hard agricultural work from childhood.
+According to their skill, he differentiates the slaves into plowmen (aratores), winemakers (vinitores) and servants (medianisti).
+With the following remarks he criticizes the practice of the aromatizing : “We believe that the best wine is the one that can be aged without preservatives.
+Nothing may be added to it that could disguise its natural taste.
+Because the most excellent wine is the one that gives pleasure through its natural qualities. ” An older work called“ De arboribus ”(About the Trees), in which, among other things, the grapevine is unfortunately only partially preserved.
+Some of his works are also in the famous agricultural collection Geoponika from the 10th century included.
+See also under Ancient wines,